contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/01_get-started/01_launch.md

 ## Use case

-Create a webpage that contains an input area pre-filled with your payload and a button to launch your request with DHC in a new tab.
+Create a webpage that contains an input area pre-filled with your payload and a button to launch your request with Restlet Client in a new tab.

 <pre class="language-javascript"><code class="language-javascript">&lt;!DOCTYPE html&gt;
 &lt;html lang=&quot;en&quot;&gt;